How to Create a Financial Funeral Plan

 - Cremation fee: $350

 Costs can vary widely, depending on the funeral home you choose.
 These figures don't take into account the burial plot itself or a headstone.
-A plot can run $1,000 to $2,000 to secure and prepare for burial.
-A gravestone can average $1,500 to $2,000, with prices increasing for more elaborate gravestones.
+A plot can run $1,000 or more to secure and prepare for burial.
+A gravestone can also cost thousands of dollars, with prices increasing for more elaborate gravestones.